rk1024/vscode-Forma/README.md

 # vscode-forma README

-This extension includes syntax highlighting and basic language support for Forma and MetaForma.
+This extension includes syntax highlighting and basic language support for Forma and Præforma.

 <!--## Features